 Elizabeth Ko, MD is an Assistant Clinical Professor of Medicine of the David Geffen School of Medicine and the Medical Director of the UCLA Health Integrative Medicine Collaborative.
-She received a bachelor's degree in physiological science from UCLA and a medical degree from the University of Miami.
+She received a Bachelor's degree in Physiological Science from UCLA and a medical degree from the University of Miami.
 She completed her Internal Medicine residency and Chief residency, with a focus on primary care, at Brown University.
 Dr. Ko completed a fellowship in Integrative Medicine at the University of Arizona Center for Integrative Medicine, yoga teacher training at Kripalu Center for Yoga & Health as well as the Medical Acupuncture for Physicians course through the Helms Medical Institute.
-An avid home cook, Dr. Ko spent one year cooking in Los Angeles restaurants including A.O.C. and Spago Beverly Hills.
+An avid home cook, Dr. Ko spent one year cooking in Los Angeles restaurants including Spago Beverly Hills and A.O.C.
 She is board-certified in Internal Medicine and Integrative Medicine and is a Fellow of the American College of Physicians.
-Dr. Ko sees patients for preventive care and chronic disease management, blending traditional medical approaches with integrative methods including yoga, mindfulness meditation, acupuncture and nutrition.
+Dr. Ko sees patients for preventive care and chronic disease management, blending traditional medical approaches with integrative methods including nutrition, stress management and acupuncture.
 Dr. Ko writes the national syndicated column, "Ask The Doctors."

 Ask the doctors

 Note: News website links may expire without notice.